Greatest Film Director

 Groundhog Day (1993) Harold Ramis as a neurologist that Phil Connors (Bill Murray) visited in his desperation to find the cause of his time-trapped situation.

-The King of Comedy (1982) Martin Scorsese as a TV director, who says the minor line: "Take the tissues out of your collar and let's go" while backstage to actor Tony Randall (as Himself), substituting as the host for the kidnapped show host Jerry Langford (Jerry Lewis).
+The King of Comedy (1982) Martin Scorsese as a TV director, who says the minor line to actor Tony Randall (as Himself): "Take the tissues out of your collar and let's go" while he was backstage, substituting as the host for the kidnapped show host Jerry Langford (Jerry Lewis).

-Lawrence of Arabia (1962) David Lean as a Motorcyclist at the Suez Canal who cries to T.E.
+Lawrence of Arabia (1962) David Lean as a Motorcyclist at the Suez Canal who cries out twice to T.E.
 Lawrence (Peter O'Toole): "Who are you?"

 Lightning Over Water (1980) Nicholas Ray and Wim Wenders as Themselves.